Find Any File (FAF)

 Find Any File has a few gems that other search tools do not offer:

 Better results: It offers an alternative hierarchical view for the found items.
-You can switch to it with cmd+2 or click on the right little icon at the top of the results window:
+You can switch to it with cmd+2 or click on the "View" icon at the top left of the results window:

 Note that the search above revealed hundreds of hits.
 If you'd look at that many results in a flat list, it would be hard to browse.
 With this new hierarchical view, however, you can directly look for the results in the folders that interest you.